 Quick Start Guide#

-This guide will help you get Join framework up and running on your system in few minutes.
+This guide will help you get Join framework up and running on your system in a few minutes.

 Prerequisites#